alwaysdata/documentation/accounts/billing/servers-interventions.en.md

 Contact the [support](https://admin.alwaysdata.com/support/add/) for more information and plan the intervention.

+Any operation cancelled within 24 hours before the intervention will be charged.

 [^1]: For [Gold servers]({{< ref "accounts/billing/catalyst-prices#managed-gold-servers" >}}), the price of the intervention is doubled.